Neoteroi/BlackSheep/README.md

 ```

 ## Supported platforms and runtimes
-The following Python versions are supported and tested by [validation pipeline](./azure-pipelines.yml):
+The following Python versions are supported and tested by [validation pipeline](./azure-pipelines.yml),
+or during development:
 * Python 3.7 (cpython)
 * Python 3.8 (cpython)
+* Python 3.9 (cpython)

 The following platforms are supported and tested by [validation pipeline](./azure-pipelines.yml):
 * Ubuntu 18.04